sleepz103/Lernperiode-12/README.md

 ## Showcase

-Working with Microsoft SQL DB, Python Flask and Chart.js, I created a dashboard for local weather.
+Working with plain HTML + CSS but with focus on Microsoft SQL DB, Python Flask and Chart.js, I created a dashboard for local weather.
 Fitted with insightful graph and a sync button, you can determine how to  dress yourself today!

 <img title="app_preview" src="./showcase_sync.gif" alt="showcase_gif">